Kushp2022/Wordle/README.md

-# Wordle Game with GUI Interface
+# Wordle Game with GUI Interface 🎮

-Welcome to the Wordle game implemented in C# with a graphical user interface (GUI)!
+Welcome to the Wordle game implemented in C# with a graphical user interface (GUI)! 🚀

-## Description
+## Description ℹ️

 This project is a C# implementation of the popular word-guessing game Wordle, where players have to guess a secret word within a limited number of attempts.
-The game features a user-friendly GUI that enhances the gaming experience.
+The game features a user-friendly GUI that enhances the gaming experience. 🎉

-## Features
+## Features ✨

 - Graphical User Interface (GUI) for an interactive gaming experience.
 - Randomly generated secret word for each game session.